Detailed Answer

 Key steps for heirs:

-1. File a petition for administration with the will annexed in the decedent’s county of residence.
+- Apply for letters of administration with the will annexed in the decedent’s county of residence.

-3. Provide proof of diligent search if only a copy of the will is available.
+- Provide proof required to establish the contents and validity of the will if only a copy is available.

 Key Takeaways

-• Heirs may petition for administration with will annexed if the executor named in the will refuses to act.
+- Heirs may seek administration with will annexed if the executor named in the will refuses to act.

-• If the original will is unavailable, a copy may be admitted under N.C.
-Gen. Stat. § 28A-8-4.
+- If the original will is unavailable, a lost or destroyed will may be proved under N.C.
+Gen. Stat. § 28A-2A-8.

 Probate delays can leave assets in limbo and tie up family matters.
 At Pierce Law Group, our attorneys guide heirs through every step of opening an estate when an executor won’t cooperate.
 Contact us today to get probate moving again.
 Email us at intake@piercelaw.com or call (919) 341-7055.